AmuletGroup/amulet-project/GETTING_STARTED.md

 Error...Step failed.
 Exiting!
 ```

 It may be that the location of QM tool is not correct.
-The `do-aft` script assumes that you have QM installed and specifies a variable called `qpc_root` where you are supposed to specify the location of the `qmc` executable (you should have set this while you were following the "getting started" instructions).
+The `aft` script assumes that you have QM installed and specifies a variable called `qpc_root` where you are supposed to specify the location of the `qmc` executable (you should have set this while you were following the "getting started" instructions).

 ## One of the core state machine stop working
 The queue(s) for the state machine can fill up quickly if you carelessly use them (ex. if you create an event but do not use it).
 The best practice is to create an event right before you are about to post it.

 ```
 AmuletSensorsEvt *timeReqEvt;